makenew/python-package/README.rst

 ~~~~~~~~

 - Package management with setuptools_ and hosting with PyPI_.
-- Dependency management with pip_.
+- Dependency management with Pipenv_.
 - Lint with Pylint_.
 - `Travis CI`_ ready.
 - `Keep a CHANGELOG`_.